Thatch roofing has a long history that began with temporary shelters for nomadic peoples.

 Benefits of Synthetic Thatch Roofing

-Long lifecycle (15-20 years) reduces the per year cost of your projects.
+A long lifecycle (15-20 years) reduces the per-year cost of your projects.

 Recyclability helps the environment and can contribute to LEED points.

 Sun-resistance keeps your facility looking new.

 At amaZulu, we have seven different types of artificial thatch.
 Each is maintenance-free, decay-free, and has a limited 20-year warranty.

 Don’t have any artisanal experience?
 It’s ok!
 Our artificial thatch roofs are easy to install.

 Our products are resource responsible, sustainable, and chosen with the source in mind.

 amaZulu, Inc. has hand-selected manufacturers who produce eco-friendly, high-quality natural thatching supplies.
 Our selection presents a dynamic list of options when considering the environment.

 At amaZulu, Inc., we extend our legacy beyond business to the community.
 We partner with domestic and international organizations that create economic opportunities to reduce poverty.
 This partnership improves the lives of the people who grow and produce our products.